 The Ingredients Are What Makes Vanilla Pudding Off-Limits for Cats

 Cats may be attracted to vanilla pudding because it’s filled with calories and animal protein, but that doesn’t make the treat good for them.
 Vanilla pudding is filled with ingredients that we humans can handle during the digestion phase, but these ingredients are not as easily handled by our furry feline friends.
-The ingredients found in vanilla pudding include milk, butter, sugar, and salt, and they can all negatively impact your kitty in one way or another.
+The ingredients found in vanilla pudding include milk, butter, sugar, and vanilla extract, and they can all negatively impact your kitty in one way or another.
 Let’s examine each of these ingredients.

 Unfortunately, almost all cats are lactose intolerant.
 After being weaned from their mother’s milk, they lose their ability to digest the sugars in lactose.
 If your kitty is lactose intolerant, they could experience problems like cramping, diarrhea, and even vomiting.
 Milk also tends to be high in fat, which is something cats do not need any extra of.
 Too much fat in the diet could lead to obesity and obesity-related health problems.

-Cats can’t taste sweet because they wouldn’t eat sugary foods in the wild.
+Cats can’t taste sweet and they wouldn’t eat sugary foods in the wild.
 These carnivores are designed to seek out animal proteins, not fruits and cookies.
 So, sugar is nothing more than empty calories for your cat because they should be getting all the carbohydrates and nutrition that they need in their regular meals.
 Eating sugar can lead to the consumption of too many calories, which can lead to problems like obesity and heart disease.
 Therefore, it’s a good idea to keep sugar out of your cat’s diet.